Syncano/syncano-testing-examples/README.md

 > We also added delete user.connection to cut out connection object in final output, as it is not useful for us anymore.

-Right now we have our test instance create, now we can play with it by adding more items.
+Ok, we have our test Instance created.
+Now it's time to add more data items that'll be needed in further tests.
 I'll show you how to add a `script`, we will later use it to create e2e test in `nightwatch` by creating script endpoint.
-Our script name will be displayed in dropdown.
+Our script name will be displayed in a dropdown.

-But first things first, let's create file named `createScript.js` and appending it with this:
+But first things first, let's create a file named `createScript.js` and append it with this code:

 ```javascript
 const createScript = (user) => {